fragtex-eth/DezentralizedMR-SmartContracts/Readme.md

 Budget:
 - 30% -> Creator
 - 65% -> Reviewer
-- 5% -> Plattform later DAO
+- 5% -> Platform, later DAO

 #### Answers are distributed
 User can request questionare and then have 10 minutes time to answer the questionare